Malta–Pakistan relations: Aviation

 Malta's national airlines, Air Malta, was established in the 1970s with the help and expertise of Pakistan International Airlines (PIA).
 At that time, the government of Malta had made several attempts to establish a national flag carrier with the possible assistance of an established foreign airline.

 Accordingly, PIA emerged with the most favourable contract conditions and upon commencement, offered to invest 20% in shares.
 PIA provided a management team which would run the airline from its inception.
 The early generation of Air Malta pilots, as well as flight and ground engineers, owe their training and initial knowledge to PIA.
 The first batches of novices were dispatched to Pakistan where they undertook extensive training.
 Two Boeing 720s were also leased from PIA for a five-year period.
 In 1973, PIA assigned a general manager and four senior managers to Air Malta who would be responsible for the airline's marketing, financing, flight and ground operations.

 Human trafficking

-In 2002, a Maltese citizen of Pakistani origin was sentenced to seven years imprisonment in Malta.
-He was found guilty of kidnapping 11 Pakistani infants that were brought to Malta for adoption.

-Later in 2009, it was widely reported that a Pakistan-based human trafficking ring had set up a successful business in Malta of furnishing illegal documents to Pakistanis seeking entry into mainland Europe.
 Malta is a major transit point onwards to the southern reaches of Italy and Spain.
 Pakistan's Federal Investigation Agency (FIA) also corroborated the modus operandi.

 This trafficking network eventually has resulted in widespread arrests.
 In December 2002, a boat transporting approximately 110 undocumented Pakistanis was stopped by the Maltese Army and the illegal passengers were detained under the immigration act.
 Relatives of the detainees pleaded with the Pakistani government to provide consular assistance and other relief.